Bhargain: Tourism

 There are few others notable shrines are present in Bhargain.
 Hundreds of people from near by places visits these shrines every year.

 Education

 There are 3 inter colleges and 2 degree colleges in town, addition to that many primary and secondary schools are currently running in town.
-Despite of many schools and colleges, the literacy rate of the town is lesser than average literacy rate of the country, however there are many independent social organizations are working to educate people about the importance of education.
+Despite many schools and colleges, the literacy rate of the town is lower than the average literacy rate of the country, however there are many independent social organizations working to educate people about the importance of education.
+Bhargain Public School, run by Al- Yunish Educational Society, provides free education Primary to Class 8 to encourage education for all.

 Health

-Town does not has a good hospital, So people has to visit other cities for the treatment.